198Udit/razorpay-enhanced-clone/README.md

 # 💳 Razorpay Enhanced Clone

-A responsive, modern frontend clone of the [Razorpay](https://razorpay.com) homepage which they were using before and now they are using the framer, and  I built with HTML, Tailwind CSS, and custom components.
+A responsive, modern frontend clone of the [Razorpay](https://razorpay.com) homepage which they were using before and some of the pages they still using, and now Razorpay using the "framer", and  I built with HTML, Tailwind CSS, and custom components.
 Designed to closely replicate the original UI with enhancements and upcoming animations to showcase web development proficiency.

 ---